10 Charles Dickens Novels Everyone Should Read

 You may quibble over the order – should Bleak House be first, in your list? – but we’d say that most of the above would find a place on the majority of Dickens fans’ lists of his best novels.
 What would you put at the number 1 spot?

 Continue to explore the world of Dickensiana with our pick of the best biographies and critical studies of Dickens’s work.
+For more book recommendations, see our selection of the best classic Gothic horror novels.

 Posted on December 21, 2015, in Literature and tagged Best Dickens Novels, Book Recommendations, Books, Charles Dickens, Classics, English Literature, Facts, Great Expectations, Literature, Victorian literature.
 Bookmark the permalink.
 19 Comments.